Financial Dispute resolution mediation

 The number of times or the duration is decided by the mediator of which they also meet with both the parties involved and agree on when to meet.

 Two of you and one mediator is the most common approach.

 How much does it cost?

-This is determined by the complexity of the case, time required and other arising issues in the meeting that might require more time.
-The process should be cost effective, it should be less costly than the expense of the court process.
+This is determined by the complexity of the case, a time required and other arising issues in the meeting that might require more time.
+The process should be cost-effective, it should be less costly than the expense of the court process.